ampas/aces-docs/mkdocs/docs/guides/clf/index.md

 The document may also be of interest to those using CLF to author transforms and who want to understand how the CLFs will be used by applications.

+This guide should be read in conjunction with the [CLF Specification (v 3.0)](/specification/clf).

+!!! note
-This guide should be read in conjunction with the CLF specification (v 3.0).
-The CLF spec may be downloaded from: http://j.mp/S-2014-006.
-Note: Although the spec has "2014" in the name, the document has been updated more recently than that.
+    The specificataion was previously referred to by it's document number - "S-2014-006".
+Although the spec had "2014" in the name, the document has been updated more recently than that.
 Version 3 of CLF was introduced with the release of ACES 1.2 in 2020 and the most recent editorial updates were in 2021.
+The current version of the specification now lives at the above link.

 A Quick Introduction to CLF